Short payback period

 Feel free to apply!

 Suncom is making a name for itself and interest is growing.
-Dutch newspaper “De Telegraaf” published an article titled “Energierekening dempen met parabolische spiegels” which translates to “lowering energy bill using parabolic mirrors”.
-This article describes how Suncom’s technology could benefit bakeries, swimming pools and food processing plants.
-With the rising energy pricess, the Dutch agriculture sector is also looking for alternatives.
-The website www.groentennieuws.nl featured an article mentioning the promising potential of Suncom.
-The articles highlights Suncom’s breakthrough technology and the company’s progress.
+An article about the promising capabilities of Suncom’s technology was published by “Duurzaam-ondernemen.nl”.
+This article briefly mentioned potential applications of the technology.
+Dutch newspaper “De Telegraaf” expanded on these potential applications and published an article titled “Energierekening dempen met parabolische spiegels” which translates to “lowering energy bills using parabolic mirrors”.
+This article describes how Suncom’s technology could benefit bakeries, swimming pools, and food processing plants.
+The articles highlight Suncom’s breakthrough technology and the company’s progress.
 Click the links below to read the full articles (in Dutch)!